rethinkdb/rethinkdb-rs/api/javascript/geospatial/get_nearest.md

 # Command syntax #

 {% apibody %}
-table.getNearest(point, {index: 'indexname'[, maxResults: 100, maxDist: 100000, unit: 'm', geoSystem: 'WGS84']}) &rarr; stream
+table.getNearest(point, {index: 'indexname'[, maxResults: 100, maxDist: 100000, unit: 'm', geoSystem: 'WGS84']}) &rarr; selection<array>
 {% endapibody %}

 # Description #

 Get all documents where the specified geospatial index is within a certain distance of the specified point (default 100 kilometers).

 The `index` argument is mandatory.
-This command is equivalent to `table.filter(r.row('index').intersects(geometry))`.
+This command returns the same results as `table.filter(r.row('index').intersects(geometry))`.
 The total number of results is limited to the array size limit which defaults to 100,000, but can be changed with the `arrayLimit` option to [run](/api/javascript/run).

 Optional arguments are: